cosmic-fi/Ori-Launcher/README.md

 ---

-## 🌍 Localization
+## 🌍 Localization <a id="localization"></a>
 Localization keys live under `locale/*.json`.
 Each language file mirrors `en.json`.

 Guidelines:
 - Keep keys and structure consistent with `en.json`
 - When adding UI features, first add strings to `en.json`, then update other locales
-- Use clear, concise phrasing and avoid hard‑coding HTML unless necessary for styling
+- Use clear, concise phrasing and avoid hard-coding HTML unless necessary for styling

 Contributions:
 - Submit PRs that add or fix translations